avine/formation-angular-base/Slides/02_introduction.md

 ## Angular - Negative Points

-- New learning phase of the framework if used to AngularJS
-- AngularJS applications incompatible with this new version
-- ngUpgrade allows to reuse AngularJS code but not to migrate
 - New concepts to learn:
   - `Zone`
   - `Observable`
   - ...

 Notes :
-- use of directives 1 in 2: https://angular.io/guide/upgrade#using-angularjs-component-directives-from-angular-code
-- New concepts are not essential to know.
-It's a plus
+- New concepts are essential to know (especially Observables).